RobicaCodeaza/MemoCards/README.md

 - **Set your Recap Plan**: In the *Settings* Panel you can set your *Recap Period* allowing for quiz testing and reminders based on last performances.

-- **Dashboard**: Here you can review your performance: *Recap Plan, Overall Stats,Decks Contribution in Quizes and Perfection Scores Evolution*.
+- **Dashboard**: Here you can review your performance: *Recap Plan, Overall Stats, Decks' Contribution in Quizes and Perfection Scores Evolution*.

 Short Summary: Just create a *Deck*, then create some *Cards*, afterwards you can quiz yourself based on those created previously.

-## 👩🏽‍🍳 The Process
+## 🧑‍🍳 The Process

-I started by rendering a canvas with rough.js to create the base for all the drawings.
-Then, I focused on drawing on the canvas, allowing users to make lines, rectangles, and other shapes.

-Next, I made sure users could move elements around.
-This was important for adjusting drawings.
-After that, I added the ability to resize elements to give more control over the shapes.

-To make sure mistakes could be fixed, I implemented undo and redo features.
-I also added freehand drawing for a more natural sketching experience and a text tool to label or note on the canvas.

-To navigate larger drawings, I put in pan and zoom tools.
-With everything functioning, I designed the whole UI to make it user-friendly and appealing.

-Finally, I added testing with Cypress and Testing Library.
-I conducted end-to-end tests on drawing and manipulating text, lines, rectangles, and freehand drawings to make sure everything worked smoothly.
+The project represents a special request from my girlfriend  to prepare for the medical exams.
+I developed it following a User Story structure, then I defined the main features of the app, afterwards I thought about the Routing and necessary Tech Stack to bring her idea and my personal touch to life.

 Along the way, while building everything, I took notes on what I've learned so I don't miss out on it.
 I also documented the behind-the-scenes processes every time a feature was added.